identxxy/ELEC3210-Final-Project/report/report.md

 `face.launch` specify the dataset location and launch the node `face`.

+## Conclusion

-## limitation
+### limitation

-1. For keyboard control, the robot itself will produce some noise. made the control not perfect.
-For future studies, we may apply some filter for better performance.
-2. In visual servo, we only use P control, for better performance we can apply more sophisticated PID control.
+1. In visual servo, we only use P control, for better performance we can apply more sophisticated PID control.
-3. In location judgment, we can also use SLAM to get the whole environment information including size.
+2. In location judgment, we can also use SLAM to get the whole environment information including size.

-# Conclusion
+### Future work

+1. Implement PID control for visual servo.
+Using ROS `dynamic_reconfigure` to tune the PID parameters in run-time.
+2. Improve the face detector for better performance on the cartoon image.

-# References
+## References

 [hector-mapping]: https://github.com/tu-darmstadt-ros-pkg/hector_slam
 [Haar Cascade]: https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html